UnsyncedMaster/PongSharp/README.md

 4. Open the solution file (Pong.sln) in Visual Studio or your preferred IDE.

 Build and run the project using your IDE's tools.

+Option 2 : Using The Pre-built Version
+Go To [This Link](https://github.com/UnsyncedMaster/PongSharp/releases/tag/v0.01) To Download The Pre-built .EXE

 # Contribution
 Fork the repository.